 Gen Zers become active participants during lessons with the help of such collaboration technologies as digital projectors, interactive whiteboards and associated mobile device apps.
 As custom learning management systems (LMSes) have become more popular in schools and colleges, an increasing number of school districts are saying they want their students and teachers to access these resources via their school's custom LMS, without logging into vendors’ platforms.

 Need a team for e-learning development?
 Learn about our expertise here:https://agentestudio.com/expertise/elearning

 Schools' new rostering standards help teachers and technology directors to share data such as class rosters, course material, and grade files across separate systems.
 It solves the big deal of the interoperability challenge for educational institutions and helps researchers and larger institutions (e.g. the Department of Education) to evaluate the effectiveness of the whole system.

-The educational sphere should always be the first to catch new edtech trends in every successive generation and swiftly adjust the learning process to meet students’ needs.
+The educational sphere should always be the first to catch new edtech trends in every successive generation, swiftly adjust the learning process, and apply the knowledge to the educational website design.
 This is the only way to keep the young generation interested in academic knowledge, in a world full of distractions.